WhySoBad/hyprland-preview-share-picker/README.md

   window: window
   # css classname of the card containing an image and a label
   image_card: card
+  # css classname of the card containing an image and a label when the image is still being loaded
+  image_card_loading: card-loading
   # css classname of the image inside the card
   image: image
   # css classname of the label inside the card